ArnabBir/apache-pinot-playbook/docs/18-observability-operations-and-minions.md

 ### The Core Operational Questions

-A mature Pinot operations practice must be able to answer five fundamental questions at any moment.
-Is the data that users are querying sufficiently current?
-Are consuming segments keeping pace with the stream?
-Are queries returning results within the defined SLA?
-Is there sufficient CPU and memory for the next quarter of growth?
-Did the last configuration change improve or degrade performance?
-Are background tasks completing successfully without disrupting query serving?
+A mature Pinot operations practice must be able to answer six fundamental questions at any moment:

+1. Is the data that users are querying sufficiently current?
+2. Are consuming segments keeping pace with the stream?
+3. Are queries returning results within the defined SLA?
+4. Is there sufficient CPU and memory for the next quarter of growth?
+5. Did the last configuration change improve or degrade performance?
+6. Are background tasks completing successfully without disrupting query serving?

 ## The Three Pillars of Pinot Health